jei3m/ai-ponics/README.md

 - **Upload Plant Images**: Use the interface to upload images of plants.
 Gemini AI will analyze the images and provide insights into plant health.
 - **View Sensor Data**: Access live updates from your aeroponic system's sensors to monitor environmental conditions and make adjustments as needed.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or support, please reach out to [your.email@example.com](mailto:your.email@example.com).